ErpNetDocs/tech/advanced/calculated-attributes/examples/check-for-first-releasing.md

 # Check whether the releasing of the document is first or not

-Sometimes we may want to know whether the Released state of document is selected for a first time or not.
-For example, a business case may require a certain  business rule to be executed only when first releasing the document.
-The calculated attributes are a tool which when triggered perform their calculation in real time.
-This means that if we use a calculated attribute as a condition for a business rule, the condition may be fulfilled today, but not tomorrow and if we reselect the document state it may trigger actions that are no longer needed for this record (for more information, see **How to start a business rule only on first releasing**).
-To avoid such an occurrence, we can use a calculated attribute to define whether the releasing of the document is first or not.
+Sometimes, we may want to know whether the 'Released' state of document is selected for the first time or not.

+For example, a business case may require a certain business rule to be executed only upon first releasing of the document.

+The calculated attributes are a tool which, upon trigger, performs its calculation in **real-time**.
+If we use a calculated attribute as a condition for a business rule, the condition may be fulfilled today, but not tomorrow.
+If we reselect the document state, it may trigger actions that are no longer needed for this record (for more information, see **How to start a business rule only on first releasing**).

+To avoid such an occurrence, we can use a calculated attribute to define whether the releasing of the document is first or not:

 ```
 10: IIF  EXP:20 CONST:false CONST:true